euripidean/euripidean/README.md

 - Final Dev Degree placement as a Software Engineer on the Marketing Automations team @Shopify
 - WordPress Plugin Development for Elevent Solutions
 - Working through Boot.dev as learning reinforcement
-- Figuring out more data structures and algorithims
+- Figuring out more data structures and algorithms